theryeguy92/HTB-Solar-Lab/README.md

 ```

-We see that blake si a user, of which we found his login information within the excel file.
+We see that blake is a user, of which we found his login information within the excel file.
 With this information, we should be able to brute force the ReportHub login via Hydra.

 ```bash